Siliconarch/Noclip-Include/README.md

 # SA-MP Noclip Include v0.2.4

 > Based on original code by Southclaws.
-Refactored and modularized by xWendorion.
+Refactored and modularized by BravesDev.

 ## Overview